 The Huawei MateBook X Pro (Mach-W19B) with its aluminum body, raw computing power and excellent audio quality cuts a new picture of how ultraportables ought to look and perform in 2018 and beyond.

-CONS: Creative webcam is still flawed.
-Lacks an SD slot.
+- Creative webcam is still flawed

 We have seen PC manufacturers go heads-over with top-notch technologies and designs, but we didn’t anticipate Huawei’s direct assault on the bests of Dell, Apple, Lenovo and Asus in the high-end computing niche.
 For buyers looking for an attractive alternative to the clichéd Surfaces and MacBooks of this world, the Huawei MateBook X Pro (Mach-W19B) is perhaps the only thing worth considering for 2018.